mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/cli-reference/index.md

 enterprise: true
 ---

-You can use the Edge-LB command-line interface (CLI) commands and subcommands to configure and manage your Edge-LB load balancer instances from a shell terminal or programmatically.
+You can use the Edge-LB command-line interface (CLI) commands and subcommands to configure and manage your Edge-LB load balancer instances programmatically or from a shell terminal.

 # Adding the Edge-LB command-line interface package
 In most cases, you add the Edge-LB command-line interface (CLI) as part of your initial installation of the Edge-LB API server and Edge-LB pool packages when you are preparing to deploy Edge-LB load balancing.
 However, one of the key benefits of running containerized services is that they can be placed anywhere in the cluster.

-Because you can deploy packages anywhere on the cluster, you might find that you need to install the Edge-LB command-line interface (CLI) on additional computers for other administrators.
+Since you can deploy packages anywhere on the cluster, you might find that you need to install the Edge-LB command-line interface (CLI) on additional computers for other administrators.
 To simplify access to the Edge-LB command-line programs, you can install the CLI as a separate package by running the following command:

 ```bash
 dcos package install --cli edgelb --yes